cogmaster-stats/r-cogstats/01-intro-lab.md

 ```

-Note, however, that using a statement like
+Variables live in R workspace, and they can be updated at any time.
+Using a statement like

 ```r
 x <- log(x)
 ```

-would replace all values of `x` by their log.
-Old values would be lost by doing so.
+would replace all values of `x` by their log, and old values would be lost.

-Missing values are represented by the symbol `NA` (*n* ot *a* vailable).
+**Missing values** are represented by the symbol `NA` (not available).

 ```r